403errors/AI-DocParser/README.md

 - **AI-Powered Analysis**: Use machine learning models to understand and process text.
 - **Customizable Workflows**: Easily adapt to different use cases by modifying parameters or integrating additional models.
 - **Model Retraining**: Fine-tune the parsing model with custom datasets for improved accuracy.

+## Tech Stack

+- Implemented SpaCy for Named Entity Recognition, text extraction using fitz with accuracy of 99.22%
+- Optimized data extraction with reinforcement learning, achieving high performance in dynamic PDFs